 What could be better:

-- Fewer supported languages than Google
+- Fewer supported languages than [major companies]

 - Slower than dedicated translation tools